 How To Renew Your Insurance License In Montana

-Montana Continuing Education Requirements
+Step 1.
+Montana Insurance Continuing Education Requirements

 If you have a producer license in more than one line of authority (ex.
 Property & Casualty and Life & Health), you do not need to complete double the hours.

 You may take your continuing education courses either in person in a classroom setting or online as a self-paced course.
-The online courses usually require reading of the subject at hand, then a test at the end.
+The online courses usually require a reading of the subject at hand, then a test at the end.

 Upon completion of these courses, the company who you took the course should send the certificate of completion directly to the state.
 You should, however, print a copy of this certificate to keep in your records just in case there is a dispute later.

 Step 2.
 Renew Your Insurance License In Montana